Cerchie/tutorials/handling-null-values-in-avro-and-protobuf/kafka/README.md

 ```

 In this case, you'll receive a NullPointer error.
 You can allow null values to be explicitly set with a [protocol wrapper type](https://protobuf.dev/reference/protobuf/google.protobuf/https://protobuf.dev/reference/protobuf/google.protobuf/).

+#### Delete your env

+Open the Confluent Cloud Console and go to the Environments page at https://confluent.cloud/environments.

+Click on the environment you want to delete.

+In the environment panel that appears when you click on the environment, click 'Delete Environment'.
+A confirmation dialog will appear.

+Confirm that you want to delete the environment by entering the environment name and then click 'Continue'.